UPDATE (NEW VIDEO): Gunman Refusing To Drop Weapon Shot, Killed By Police In Paterson

 "They got all right to shoot him -- he ain't putting the gun down," another is heard saying.

-Officers advance from cover behind vehicles toward the gunman on three sides as witnesses shout.
+Officers advance from cover behind vehicles toward Agolli on three sides as witnesses shout.

 "Hey, yo, kill that [expletive]!" one yells.
 "Light his ass up!"

-Moments later, the unidentified gunman crosses the intersection and, standing against a utility pole, raises and points his weapon a final time at an officer barely 50 feet from him.
+Standing against a utility pole, he raises and points his weapon a final time at an officer barely 50 feet from him.

 A burst of gunfire from police follows.

-The gun falls from his hand and he crumples at the corner.
+The gun falls from his hand and Agolli crumples at the corner.

 "He wouldn't f**kin' put that sh*t down," ones of the witnesses is heard saying.

-An Advanced Life Support Unit was summoned, but the gunman succumbed to his injuries.
+An Advanced Life Support Unit was summoned, but Agolli succumbed to his injuries and was pronounced dead at the scene.

 No police were injured.